LegacyTemplates/vue-lite/README.md

 #### Bundling

-The integrated `.js` and `.css` bundling is configured to use a fast unminified in-memory bundle for an optimal development experience whilst it utilizes a an advanced minified bundle in production releases.
+The integrated `.js` and `.css` bundling is configured to use a fast unminified in-memory bundle for an optimal development experience whilst it utilizes an advanced minified bundle in production releases.

 When publishing, the project's **Bundle** task: